mars0i/popco/README.md

 also loads crime/crime3.lisp, which in turn loads crime/crime3propns.lisp.

+(I don't consider the rest self-explanatory, but this is a start.
+If you want to experiment with POPCO, I suggest contacting me.
+I'll be very happy to help.)

 I've run POPCO successfully in Steel Bank Common Lisp (SBCL), Armed Bear Common Lisp (ABCL), Clozure Common Lisp (CCL), Embeddable Common Lisp (ECL), LispWorks, and CLISP.
 POPCO runs fastest in SBCL, in my experience.

-There is a problem that can occur with CLISP and (at least) the free version of LispWorks.
+(There is a problem that can occur with CLISP and (at least) the free version of LispWorks.
 If you set `*do-report-to-netlogo*` to `t` in order to generate a data file to be read by popco.nlogo, it's possible for the code that generates the NetLogo data file to construct a function call with an extremely long argument list.
-CLISP and LispWorks have a limit on the length of argument lists, and therefore can generate errors in this situation.
+CLISP and LispWorks have a limit on the length of argument lists, and therefore can generate errors in this situation.)

 #### How to read POPCO's source code

 I suggest starting with popco.lisp.
-A good starting point is the function run-population-once.
-You'll also want to reference variables.lisp along the way.  start.lisp loads all of the lisp files that make up POPCO.
+A good starting point is the function `run-population-once`.
+You'll also want to reference variables.lisp along the way.
+Note that start.lisp loads all of the lisp files that make up POPCO.

 -------